-California State University, Fullerton is approved by the Bureau of School Approvals, State Department of Education, to offer programs to veterans seeking benefits under state and federal legislation.
+California State University, Fullerton is approved, by the Bureau for Private Postsecondary and Vocational Education of the Department of Consumer Affairs, for the training of veterans and eligible persons under provisions of Title 38, United States Code.
 All students seeking veterans' benefits must have a degree or credential objective.